grzesiek-galezowski/tdd-ebook/manuscript/210_How_are_objects_composed.md

 }
 ```

-By the way, the `Level1` and `Level2` are differed only by the castle types and this difference is no more as we refactored it out, so we can make them a single class and call it e.g. `TimedLevel` (because it is considered passed[[??not clear]] when we defend our castle for a specific period of time).
+By the way, the `Level1` and `Level2` are differed only by the castle types and this difference is no more as we refactored it out, so we can make them a single class and call it e.g. `TimedLevel` (because such level is considered completed when we manage to defend our castle for a specific period of time).
 After this move, now we have:

 ```csharp
 public static void Main(string[] args)